TheArkive/CallTipsForAll/README.md

 * Access user settings from tray icon menu

 ## For Best Results...
+* Start a supported text editor first, then start this script.
+Note that if you search in multiple files in Notepad++, then the main editor ClassNN will change from "scintilla1" to "scintilla2".
+If you have issues, close Notepad++ and this script, then start Notepad++, then the script.
+When starting Notepad++ fresh, the main editor control is "scintilla1".
+The script can record the hwnd of the control so subsequent use of multi-file search won't hinder the script if Notepad++ is started fresh before the script is started.
 * Besure to use the `Static` prefix in your classes to make sure that only the properties and methods that should be shown are displayed in the call tips
 * Don't reuse a variable name as a different type or object than previously used
 * Be sure to use some indenting on the body of your functions and classes